 Guidance Counselors, Intervention Specialists and Tutors will also all have virtual office hours.

-For easy access, here is a list of all the teachers, intervention specialists, tutors, guidance counselors, administrators, coaches, and other staff members you may need to get in contact with over the next few weeks.
+For easy access, here is a list of all the teachers, intervention specialists, tutors, guidance counselors, administrators, coaches, and other staff members you may need to get in contact with during this time.
 The list includes each person’s department/title, name, and Holy Name email address.

 What to Do if You are Ill

-If you are sick during the next three weeks and are unable to complete the assigned work by the designated due dates, please reach out to your teachers to make them aware of your illness.
+If you are sick and unable to complete the assigned work by the designated due dates, please reach out to your teachers to make them aware of your illness.

 Third Quarter Final Information